I recently read a 2019 Forbes article in which Seth Godin shared: The Only Two Things That Matter—And How To Get Them

-As lawyers we frequently use the word credibility.
-But, what do our clients think it means?
+When talking about keeping promises and telling the truth, lawyers frequently use the word credibility.
+But, what do your clients think it means?

-I recently found an excerpt from the book Satisfied Customers Tell Three Friends, Angry Customers Tell 3,000: Running a Business in Today’s Consumer-Driven World by Pete Blackshaw.
+When I did research years ago I found an excerpt from the book Satisfied Customers Tell Three Friends, Angry Customers Tell 3,000: Running a Business in Today’s Consumer-Driven World by Pete Blackshaw.
 In the first chapter Blackshaw states:

 Credibility in today’s marketing environment is the product of six core drivers.
 Most of them are interrelated, but they require different strategies and tactics to fully realize.
 These critical credibility drivers are: